simoore/cantilever-optimizer/README.md

 # cantilever-optimizer

 This code is designed for the topology optimization of cantilever structures targeted for use in atomic force microscopy.
-The code is structure to account for a range of different optimization problems and topology parameterizations.
+The code is structured to account for a range of different optimization problems and topology parameterizations.
 The genetic algorithm is used to search for the optimal solution.

-To use the software, first edit the `main()` function in `main_deap.py` shown below.
+To use the software, first edit the `main()` function in `main_deap.py` (shown below).
 Set the `filename` variable to point to a YAML configuration file which describes the problem.
 Then execute the script.
 To re-examine previous solutions, comment out the line `opt.execute()` and uncomment the line `opt.load_solution()`.